|F-1 Visa Holders|

 - Complete UST Curricular Practical Training Application*, available in our office.

-- Detailed description of your job duties.
+- Detailed description of your job duties and/or learning objectives.

 - Start and end dates of your employment.